KathleenCoffman/MICR575_repository/HMWK_03.md

 corresponding outcomes where each individual number, (1, 5, and 9) is added with 3 to produce appropriate corresponding outcomes (4, 8, 12).
-This is probably a better option in adding numbers compared to adding v1 and v2 in the previous question.*
+This is probably a better option in adding numbers compared to adding v1 and v2 in the previous question.
+Although, the behaviors in the previous question and this one have the same goal, using the c function provides a clearer, more concise answer.*

 6. Remove (delete) every variable in your workspace